raghudevopsb66/learning-shell/README.md

 - We learn bash shell here
 - So the filenames can be .bash or even a lot of people still use .sh, Since linux does not bother about anything any extension is OK.
 It is our compfort.
 - I prefer using .sh over .bash
+- We can execute the script as `bash script.sh`
+-